-- Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
-Publication includes verbal conversations or writing, including content placed on social media sites. - In accordance with Keeping Children Safe in Education 2019, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+- No information about the staff member involved may be shared with other staff or parents not directly involved. - Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Publication includes verbal conversations or writing, including content placed on social media sites. - In accordance with Keeping Children Safe in Education 2023, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.